SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 response is to shut-up and take their money.

 Inflation is a _de facto_ tax on hoarded wealth.
-Wait... where was the aphorisms?
+Wait... where was the aphorism?
 The aphorism is that Austrian School lunatics are not always wrong about everything, just about most things.

-Yes, oligarchs and their price mark-ups cause inflation, but it would not occur with a wise government.
+Yes, oligarchs and their price mark-ups cause an undesirable form of inflation through relative price adjustments, the harm is caused by hysteresis in wage adjustments not by the inflation _per se_, but it would not occur with a wise government.

+Never worry about inflation.
+Fully employ anyone willing to work for tax credits, and give them the freedom to decide how to contribute to their community if they do not despite public sector jobs.

+Never worry about private sector causes of inflation.
+Just don't allow them.
+(This aphorism can only be aimed at a currency monopolist, not you or me, if aimed at you or me it is a poisonous snake, in the sense of blame on the victim for their inaction.)

+Political inaction from the demos is not the fault of the workers, they are slaving to eat to survive.
+Any workers making just demands on their government are heroes, superior to Captain American and Superman (but _only_ because the latter two people are fictional🤣).

+One must sometimes give comic book geeks a comic... to learn MMT from.

 Knowledge of MMT is not wisdom.
 MMT wisdom is knowing the fair and just policy response available.